An Optimal Algorithm for Finding Champions in Tournament Graphs: Experiments

 \subsubsection{Dataset}

-We apply the duoBERT model to the Microsoft MAchine Reading COmprehension dataset (MS\,MARCO) \cite{DBLP:conf/nips/NguyenRSGTMD16}, as done by the authors of the model.
-The MS\,MARCO dataset is created from approximately half a million anonymized questions sampled from the search query logs of Bing.
-The objective of the Passage Ranking task is to retrieve passages that answer the questions.
-The development set used for the assessment contains $6$,$980$ queries.
-On average, one relevant passage document is available per query.
-For our purposes, we focus on the performance of the third stage of the pipeline described above, which works by re-ranking $30$ documents per query.
+For the the assessment we employ the Microsoft MAchine Reading COmprehension dataset (MS\,MARCO)~\cite{DBLP:conf/nips/NguyenRSGTMD16}.
+It is a large scale dataset for Question Answering and consists of approximately $1$ million anonymized questions sampled from the Bing search query logs and about $9$ million passages extracted from web pages.
+The development set used for the assessment contains $6,980$ queries having one relevant passage each, on average.